Mackenzie Brown, PsyD, Sport Psychology Expert

-Mackenzie coached Novice Women’s Rowing at The College of William and Mary and Novice Men’s Rowing at Northwestern.
-During these years she incorporated various performance enhancement techniques along with imagery, relaxation, and focus skills.
-Mackenzie has spent five years working in college counseling centers while forming relationships wit athletic departments, coaches, and teams for sports performance consulting.
+Mackenzie coached Novice Women’s Rowing at The College of William and Mary and Novice Men at Northwestern University.
+Through her coaching, she incorporated various performance enhancement techniques along with imagery, relaxation, and focus skills.
+Mackenzie has worked in college counseling centers at Keane State University, The University of Rhode Island, City Colleges of Chicago, John Marshall Law School and has worked with many athletic departments, coaches, and teams for sports performance consulting.